MakerPrepLA/makerprepla/lessons/lesson10/lesson10.md

 value_logger("Howdy ho, neighborino!");

-// parameters and variables defined in function invocations are local to that invocation value;     // ReferenceError: No variable 'value' exists
+/* parameters and variables defined in function invocations are local to that invocation.
+This is called "scope" and we'll cover it in more detail in a later lesson */ value;     // ReferenceError: No variable 'value' exists

 value_logger(3 + 7);